 How is it Processed?

 Okay, so it comes from fruit, right?
-Wrong.
-Citric acid is made synthetically by the fermentation of glucose.
-Say wha?!
+I mean, that makes the most sense, right?
+I was mistaken and found it interesting that most citric acid used is made synthetically by the fermentation of glucose.
 Then I came across this tidbit:

 “The ability of the mold Aspergillus niger to produce citric acid as a byproduct of metabolism was discovered by American food chemist James Currie in 1917.
 The process of cultivating A. niger and allowing it to metabolize sucrose or glucose to yield citric acid proved efficient and inexpensive.
 Once it was possible to produce a seemingly endless supply of citric acid, companies like Pfizer and Citrique Belge began producing it on an industrial scale.
 This same technique is used to produce citric acid today.” (source)

-Citric acid is now a food science, no longer coming from the delicious grapefruit, lemon, or lime.
+Citric acid is a part food science, only sometimes coming from the delicious grapefruit, lemon, or lime.
 Big companies are now using GM-products to get higher yields since extracting from the actual citrus fruit is too expensive.
 Here is a list from the Non-GMO Project sharing common additives made with GM-processes:

 “Common Ingredients Derived from GMO Risk Crops